Yoko Ono: Fly (1971)

 Yoko performed the song live on August 30, 1972 at the One to One concert in NYC.
 This is from the rehearsal:

-Five (possibly six) rare copies of the single were made for Yoko’s approval on a white label with ‘Greenfield Morning’ on the B-Side – ‘Made specially for Yoko Ono’.
+Five (or possibly a few more) rare copies of the single were made for Yoko’s approval on a white label with ‘Greenfield Morning…’ on the B-Side – ‘Made specially for Yoko Ono’.

 ‘Telephone Piece’ ends Side Four of Fly.
 A phone rings six times, Yoko answers it and says ‘Hello, this is Yoko’.
 It is so cool that she voiced it in the language (and particular ringtone) of each country that the Fly album was released in; USA, UK and Japan.